A scalable Bayesian double machine learning framework, with application to racial disproportionality assessment: Discussion

-The estimand considered in our application differs from previous work such as that of \cite{zhao2022note}, in which it does not contrast outcomes from minority groups with outcomes from non-minority groups.
-Also, the outcome of interest in this analysis is the event of a stop interaction, as opposed to the use of police force following a stop interaction or detainment as in \cite{knox2020administrative} and \cite{zhao2022note}.
+In our application, we estimate the effect of impact of ethnic disproportionality in stop and search for expressive crimes in London with an informative prior.
+Our results suggest that stop and search practices are disproportionately distributed across London boroughs, and that disproportionality involving the Black community is lower in boroughs with higher proportions of Black residents.
+In other words, our analysis suggests that stop and search practices involving Black individuals are relatively more disproportionate in areas that are predominantly white.
+The estimand considered in our application differs from previous estimands, such as the individual-level estimand proposed by \cite{zhao2022note}, which contrasts outcomes for minority and non-minority individuals.
+The outcome of interest in our analysis is a standardized areal-level count of stop and search events, rather than the use of force following an individual-level stop interaction or detainment, as in \cite{knox2020administrative,zhao2022note}.
 Our DI compares the intensity of stop interactions involving Black individuals across different boroughs of London.
-In this sense, we are not examining whether Black individuals are treated worse than those of other races, but rather we are studying how Black individuals are treated in the different boroughs to detect geographic inequality.
-It could be that racial bias is severe in terms of how minority groups are treated compared to non-minority groups, but that it is done equally across the city.
-A future analysis involving individual-level data comprising different ethnic groups could entail estimating the estimands discussed in \cite{zhao2022note} using the proposed Bayesian double machine learning methodology.
-Moreover, we should note that residual spatial autocorrelation was not accounted for in this application.
-An important future extension would involve incorporating a Gaussian random Markov field component to the model to account for spatial dependence.
+In this sense, we are not examining whether Black individuals are treated worse than individuals of other races, but rather how the intensity of stop and search involving Black individuals varies geographically.
+This distinction is important for interpreting the DI as evidence of potential discrimination.
+Elevated or spatially patterned DI values may indicate potential structural or geographic disproportionality in policing, and may therefore help identify boroughs where stop and search practices warrant closer scrutiny.
+However, because the estimand is defined at the areal level and does not directly contrast individual-level outcomes across racial groups, it should not be interpreted as definitive evidence of individual-level racial discrimination.
+It could be, for example, that racial bias is severe in terms of how minority groups are treated compared to non-minority groups, but that this bias is distributed relatively evenly across the city; such a pattern would not necessarily be captured by our estimand.

+A future analysis involving individual-level data comprising different ethnic groups could entail estimating the causal risk ratios discussed in \cite{zhao2022note} using the proposed Bayesian double ML methodology, leveraging a linearization of the estimand as in \cite{jiang2025double}.
+The main advantage of the Bayesian double ML framework in this case would be its ability to combine flexible ML for nuisance estimation with posterior summaries for the causal risk ratio, especially in settings where external data sources are integrated and multiple nuisance functions must be estimated.
+This may be useful in discrimination studies where researchers wish to incorporate prior information, assess sensitivity to different priors, or make direct probabilistic statements about racial disparities.